startxfr/docker-images/OS/README.md

 ### Build & run a container using `docker`

 1. Jump into the container directory with `cd OS`
-2. Build the container using `docker build -t fedora .`
+2. Build the container using `docker build -t startx-fedora .`
 3. Run this container
-   - Interactively with `docker run -it fedora`.
+   - Interactively with `docker run -it startx-fedora`.
 If you add a second parameter (like `/bin/bash`) to will run this command instead of the default entrypoint.
 Usefull to interact with this container (ex: `/bin/bash`, `/bin/ps -a`, `/bin/df -h`,...)
-   - As a daemon with `docker run -d fedora`
+   - As a daemon with `docker run -d startx-fedora`

 ### Build & run a container using `docker-compose`